jwang1122/apcomputer/exams/quiz13.md

 	// other methods not shown
 }
 ```
-1. The change Vai method in Number should reassign value to be the value taken as the parameter and return the original value.
-Which of the following code segments should be used to replace / * missing code * / so that changeVal will work as intended?
+1. The changeValue method in Number should reassign value to be the value taken as the parameter and return the original value.
+Which of the following code segments should be used to replace / * missing code */ so that changeValue will work as intended?

 ```java
 (A) value = newVal;